 What amenities are available in your staterooms?
 American Cruise Lines’ staterooms, most at more than 220 square feet, are by far the largest in their class.
 The majority of staterooms have spacious private balconies and feature a roomy private hotel-like bath and a large, opening picture window, allowing you spectacular up-close views of landscape, ports, and sea.
 Each stateroom is tastefully designed with your comfort and convenience in mind and includes the following amenities:

 What public areas are featured on board?
 American Cruise Lines features various oversized lounges aboard each of its ships including Internet stations and a well-stocked library.
 An assortment of decks are available to guests including a lounge deck and observation deck.
 Binoculars, guides and additional reading materials are available throughout the ships.

 Services such as spa, hair/beauty treatments and laundry are available in port and can be fully arranged by your hotel manager onboard.
-Additional services such as tee-time requests and special occasion setups are available upon request.
+Additional services such as golfing tee-time requests and special occasion setups are available upon request.
 Return to Top.

 Is there Internet access on board?
 Yes.
 American Cruise Lines’ ships feature free ship-wide Wi-Fi Internet access and complimentary computer access in its lounges.
 Depending on weather and location, Internet connection may at times be unavailable.
 Return to Top.

 What is the electrical voltage on board?
 American Cruise Lines ships have 110-Volt outlets.
 Return to Top.